CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 The first executable version of a product is often called ** alpha version **.
 The alpha version is mostly for internal use, eg. To demonstrate that a software project is feasible.
 It therefore usually already contains the most important basic functions.

 A ** beta version ** is an unfinished product version that is often released by the developer for trial and presale purposes.
 The essential functions of the product are already available, but not yet sufficiently tested.
-Beta versions are distributed to so-called beta testers, which check the functionality and usability of the product and report errors to the developers.
+Beta versions are distributed to so-called beta testers, which check the functionality and usability of the product and report bugs to the developers.
 The software typically finds many programming errors.

 For software development, ** Release Candidate ** (** RC **) or ** Release Candidate ** is a final trial.
 In this version, all functions that the final version of the software should contain are available.
 This version type is for a final system or product test.
 Only further RCs will be released if serious quality issues are identified.